 Occasionally, boys and girls will wish to go home with a friend after school.
 It is our policy that we allow children to leave school with another child only when a written note has been provided by the parent/guardian giving permission.
 Please keep us informed when there is a change from the regular routine.
 Students will not be allowed to call home for a note once they have arrived at school.
-Students riding home on a different bus needs a note with the following information: Student name, name of student riding home with, address student is riding to, and the bus number.
+Students will not be allowed to ride a bus home with another student.